raspberrypi/documentation/linux/kernel/configuring.md

 ## Exiting, saving, and loading configurations

 Once you're done making the changes you want, press Escape until you're prompted to save your new configuration.
 By default, this will save to the `.config` file.
-You can save and load configurations by copying this file around.
+You can save and load configuration by copying this file around.